CleverTap/clevertap-android-sdk/docs/CTRENDERMAX.md

 # RenderMax by CleverTap

-RenderMax Push Delivery delivers and renders notifications on the user's device even if the FCM delivery fails or the device is optimized for battery consumption.
+RenderMax SDK delivers and renders notifications on the user's device even if the FCM delivery fails or the device is optimized for battery consumption.

 # Table of contents